dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/initial/biz-e-corp/src/main.ts' %}

-Now, we need to update the `main` module to construct and populate an instance of `ApplicationContext`, create a `registry` and then define the `ApplicationContext` as an injector in the registry.
-Lastly, in order to make the `registry` available within the widget tree, we need to pass the `registry` as a property to the `projector`.
+Now, we need to:

+1. Update the `main` module to construct and populate an instance of `ApplicationContext`
+2. Create a `registry` and then define the `ApplicationContext` as an injector in the registry
+3. To make the `registry` available within the widget tree, we need to pass the `registry` as a property to the `projector`

 {% instruction 'Import the `ApplicationContext` module and add this code to the `main` module:' %}